Caution advised as frigid temperatures creep into region

-JOHNSTOWN, Pa. – With more snow and extremely cold temperatures moving into the region, Cambria County Emergency Management Agency Director Art Martynuska advised residents to limit exposure and "don't be afraid to ask for help."
+JOHNSTOWN, Pa. – With more snow and extremely cold temperatures moving into the region, Cambria County Emergency Management Agency Coordinator Art Martynuska advised residents to limit exposure and said, “Don’t be afraid to ask for help.”

 “It’s not a problem for us to do that,” Martynuska said.

-State College-based weather service AccuWeather is forecasting frigid weather throughout the upcoming days.
+State College-based weather service AccuWeather is forecasting frigid weather in the area throughout the upcoming days.

-Wednesday will have a high of 17 degrees Fahrenheit with a low of zero.
+Wednesday will have a high of 13 degrees Fahrenheit with a low of 2.

-Temperatures warm up slightly on Thursday, with 29 degrees in the daytime and 22 at night, but Friday will see light snow, a high of 30 and low of 10.
+Temperatures will warm up slightly on Thursday, with 28 degrees in the daytime and 21 at night, but Friday will see light snow, a high of 30 and a low of 10.

 However, AccuWeather is also warning that another snowstorm is possible this weekend.

-The warmest it will get that day is 19 degrees, but record a low of -1.
+The warmest it will get that day is 19 degrees, but it is expected to record a low of -1.

 “With that type of weather, it doesn’t take too long to get fatigued,” Martynuska said.

-He recommended not going out unless it's necessary, wear layers when outside and to keep an eye on neighbors, friends and family.
+He recommended not going out unless it’s necessary, wearing layers when outside and keeping an eye on neighbors, friends and family.

 “If you know of someone who needs help, call the 911 center and they can help get a person to the right social service agencies,” Martynuska said.